-10 DO onsets are preceded by eruptions is consistent with the idea that an eruption needs to happen at a point in time when the climate system is already close to a tipping point, which is also supported by our model simulations (see Fig. \$12a \$13a for simulations initialized further away from the tipping point).
+5 with respect to DO cooling transitions.
+The observation that only some DO onsets are preceded by eruptions is consistent with the idea that an eruption needs to happen at a point in time when the climate system is already close to a tipping point, which is also supported by our model simulations (see Fig. S13a for simulations initialized further away from the tipping point).

 It is well-known that the latitude and Hemisphere of an eruption influences its climatic impact (Sun et al., 2019; Zhuo et al., 2021).
-If indeed a large NA cooling is required to trigger a DO warming, one might argue that not all of the bipolar eruptions.
+If indeed a large NA cooling is required to trigger a DO warming, one might argue that not all of the bipolar

-- 15 considered here should be included in our analysis.
-LIN22 classified the bipolar eruptions into two latitude bands by considering the relative deposition in Greenland versus Antarctica, with the following results.
-Out of the 82 bipolar eruptions, 34 are classified as low latitude or Southern Hemisphere (Low Latitude below 40°N or Southern Hemisphere, LLSH), while 48 are classified as Northern Hemisphere High Latitude (above 40°N, NHHL).
-Regarding the eruptions identified here as occurring shortly before DO onsets, the classification yields 5 (LLSH) vs 2 (NHHL) eruptions occurring within 50 years, and 4 (LLSH) - 20 vs 1 (NHHL) eruptions within 20 years.
+48 are classified as Northern Hemisphere High Latitude (above 40°N, NHHL).
+Regarding the eruptions identified here as occurring shortly before DO onsets, the classification yields 5 (LLSH) vs 2 (NHHL) eruptions occurring within 50 years, and 4 (LLSH) vs 1 (NHHL) eruptions within 20 years.
 This may seem to be conflicting our proposed trigger mechanism via NA cooling.
-However, note that the LLSH classification includes all tropical eruptions, which are still expected to have a large NH cooling, as discussed briefly above.
+However, note that the LLSH classification includes all tropical eruptions, which are still expected to have a large

+- 5 NH cooling, as discussed briefly above.
 Only few large extra-tropical SH eruptions are known during the last glacial (LIN22).
 In general, while the classification by LIN22 is helpful, we do not believe it warrants us to a priori favor certain eruptions in our statistical analysis.
-There is a large uncertainty in the classification of individual eruptions due to the large inter-core variability of the - 25 sulfate deposition.
+There is a large uncertainty in the classification of individual eruptions due to the large inter-core variability of the sulfate deposition.
 Further, the relative sulfate deposition does not fully constrain the actual climate impact of the eruptions, which also depends on where and how long the aerosols were transported.
-Still, the classification by LIN22 in relation to our results should be kept in mind for future investigations.
+Still, the classification by LIN22 in - 10 relation to our results should be kept in mind for future investigations.